Major opioid maker to pay for overdose-antidote development

 Pittsburgh-based Harm Reduction Therapeutics says it is trying to get its version to the market within two years.

-“Combatting the ongoing crisis of opioid addiction will require innovative approaches to both prevention and medication-assisted treatment,” said Harm Reduction co-founder and CEO Michael Hufford, said in a statement, “but it all starts with making sure lives are not lost from overdose.”
+“Combatting the ongoing crisis of opioid addiction will require innovative approaches to both prevention and medication-assisted treatment,” Harm Reduction co-founder and CEO Michael Hufford said in a statement, “but it all starts with making sure lives are not lost from overdose.”

 Follow Mulvihill at http://www.twitter.com/geoffmulvihill